 - Officers: In most states, corporations must have at least a president, secretary and treasurer to handle day-to-day running of the business, but many states also allow one person to hold all three positions.

 To get your corporation started, you'll need to draw up Articles of Incorporation in the state where your business is headquartered.
 The articles declare basic facts about the company, including its name, purpose and the number of shares authorized.
-You file this document with the appropriate state office (usually the Secretary of State or Department of Commerce) and pay a filing fee, which can be several hundred dollars.
+You file this document with the appropriate state office (usually the Secretary of State or Department of Commerce) and pay a filing fee, which can be as much as several hundred dollars.
 You may want to hire an attorney to handle the process.
-The state will process your filing and send you a Certificate of Incorporation.
+Most states will process your filing and send you a Certificate of Incorporation.

-Once you have incorporated, you'll notice a big difference in how your company is treated for tax purposes.
+Once you have incorporated, you'll probably notice a big difference in how your company is treated for tax purposes.
 You'll no longer file Schedule C and report your net profit or loss on your 1040.
-Instead, the corporation files a business tax return, Form 1120, and pays tax on its corporate profits.
+Instead, the corporation files a business tax return, Form 1120, and ifit is a C-Corp, pays tax on its corporate profits.